brettchalupa/projectbook/src/web-apps/read-only-api.md

 - API design
 - Building an API

-## Resources

-- [public-apis List on GitHub](https://github.com/public-apis/public-apis) — helpful reference for similar examples

 ## Example

-I'd like to build out a GQL API that returns the albums with songs by _Guided By Voices_.
+I'd like to build out a GraphQL API that returns the albums with songs by _Guided By Voices_.
 They have such an extensive catalog, that'd it'd be fun to build out a GUI to browse them.

 ```graphql
 query albumsWithSongs {